 - you may be able to see a lump or bulge (the top of the arm bone) under the skin in front of your shoulder

-It is much more unusual for the bone to pop out of the back of the shoulder joint.
+It's much more unusual for the bone to pop out of the back of the shoulder joint.
 This usually happens after an epileptic fit or electrocution injury and is less easy to spot.
-Some people who are extremely flexible can dislocate their shoulders in more than one direction.

 What you should do